 The brain is what it is because of the structural and functional properties of interconnected neurons.
 The mammalian brain contains between 100 million and 100 billion neurons, depending on the species.
-Each mammalian neuron consists of a cell body, dendrites, and an axon.
+Each mammalian neuron consists of a cell body

 The cell body contains the nucleus and cytoplasm.
 The axon extends from the cell body and often gives rise to many smaller branches before ending at nerve terminals.